freetom/CheaPhone-Server/README.md

 More details in the code

 *Important* to run the server:<br/>
--You need to install the private key file with name "private.key.pkcs8" in the cwd of the server<br/>
+-You need to install the private key file with name "private.key.pkcs8" in the cwd of the server [pkcs8 encoding]<br/>
 -The file of offers is needed with name "fileOfOffers" in server's cwd

 openssl used to generate and encode RSA crypto keys